Hairum-Qureshi/cis-advisor-backend/README.md

 # CIS Advisor Backend (Gemini-Powered Academic Q&A API)

-This backend powers the **CIS Advisor Chatbot** for the University of Delaware Graduate Computer Science program.
+This backend aims to power the chatbot functionality for the **CIS Advisor Chatbot** for the University of Delaware Graduate Computer Science program.
 It provides a secure proxy layer for interacting with the Google Gemini API and ensures that no API keys are exposed in the client application.

-Unlike many student AI projects that call LLMs directly from the browser (a rookie and insecure move), this backend enforces proper API separation and key protection.

-However — it currently runs a full Express server **on Vercel**, which is functional for a capstone but not the most efficient architecture for Vercel’s serverless runtime model.
+However, it currently runs a full Express server **on Vercel**, which is functional for a capstone but not the most efficient architecture for Vercel’s serverless runtime model.
 This README explains both *usage* and *limitations* transparently.

 ---